51r/TF-plugin-test/README.md

 # Custom Kitchen-CI test

-This repo contains Kitchen-CI test that uses Kitchen-Terraform and InSpec to verify the Terraform Configuration and custom plugin on Linux_amd64 Environment.
+This repo contains Kitchen-CI test that uses Kitchen-Terraform and InSpec to verify the Terraform Configuration with custom local plugin on Linux_amd64 Environment.

 The test uses cmp matcher and it will verify if the output IP is shown and if differs from the loopback IP (127.0.0.1).